 It is important that the pupil is allowed to de-escalate in a safe space away from others.
 During this time, it is the role of the staff member to remain calm and model positive behaviours.
 Stimulations such as talking and noise should be kept to a minimum and feelings should be validated, they are very real for the pupil that is experiencing them.
-The deescalation process can be lengthy, and staff may swap in with other members of staff to support this process.
+The de-escalation process can be lengthy, and staff may swap in with other members of staff to support this process.

-The use of reasonable force for control and restraint to ensure safety
+The use of positive handling and restraint to ensure safety

 On rare occasions there are incidences where behaviours severely damage another or compromise the safety of our pupils and adults.
-In these cases, the adults dealing with the issue may choose to implement consequences that could range from, loss of privileges to reporting to the Deputy Headteacher or Headteacher for a temporary internal/external exclusion and involving external agencies for behaviour monitoring and support.
-However, in all situations pupils will be treated within the Restorative Framework so that when they are calm their views are heard, and they have the opportunity to take responsibility and repair harm caused.
+In these cases, the adults dealing with the issue may choose to implement consequences that could range from, loss of privileges to reporting to the Deputy Headteacher or Headteacher for a temporary internal/external suspension and involving external agencies for behaviour monitoring and support.
+However, in all situations pupils will be treated within the Restorative Framework so that when they are calm their views are heard, and they can take responsibility and repair harm caused.